Italy Visa – Different Types Of Visas To Enter Italy

 7. Short-Stay Visa For Medical Treatment

-• The visa can be extended during cases of
+• The visa can be extended in cases of emergency

 6 Types Of Long-Stay Italy Visa